top of page

 Many of the items in the History Center's museum collections today were donated by the Grant County Historical Society from the Octogenarian Museum collection.

-Built by the Octogenarian Club in 1909, the Octogenarian Museum was a small log cabin at Matter Park, intended to house historic objects from Marion and preserve its history.
+Built by Marion's Octogenarian Club in 1909, the Octogenarian Museum was a small log cabin at Matter Park, intended to house historic objects from Marion and preserve its history.
+The cabin was erected in one day, and its primitive architectural style represented the earliest methods of pioneer homemaking, even down to the tools used in its construction.
+In 1929, a larger building was constructed around the cabin to help protect it from the elements and to increase the museum space.

 • Instagram